zpcore/CodingBook/part1/style/binary_reduction.md

 ## Binary Reduction
 ***
+(Use ListNode as the examlple)
 Apply binary reduction to a group of lists.

 #### Recursive (top down)
 Space Complexity: O(lg(n)), n is the length of lists